alexhallam/tv/README.md

         ## ==Tidy-Viewer Config Example==
         ## Remove the first column of comments for valid toml file
+        ## All fields must be defined.
+Partial files will not be read.
         ## The delimiter separating the columns. [default: ,]
         #delimiter = ","
         ## Add a title to your tv.
 Example 'Test Data' [default: NA ("")]